 - Follow the on-screen instructions to connect your database.

 Typically, users will connect Mode directly to their database.
-However, there are many situations where directly connecting Mode to your database is not possible and modifying the configuration of your VPN/firewall is not practical or desired.
+However, there are many situations in which directly connecting Mode to your database is not possible or modifying the configuration of your VPN/firewall is not practical or desirable.
 For these cases, Mode offers an application (“the Bridge connector”) to coordinate communication between Mode and your databases.
 The Bridge connector is easy to install, configure, and maintain.

 When you write and run a query in Mode, the Bridge sends a request to your database to execute the computation.
 Once complete, Bridge sends data back to Mode, so you can visualize and share the results.